slice/lifesaver/README.rst

 Lifesaver is an extremely opinionated bot foundation built on top of `discord.py@rewrite <https://github.com/Rapptz/discord.py/tree/rewrite/>`__.

+It brings a lot of neat concepts from Disco, the other Python library for Discord, into Discord.py.

 Please be aware that this library contains lots of opinionated features and hand-holding, and this isn't really meant to be used by anyone — this repository is open-source just for the sake of being open-source, and for